 Once you’ve defined your core, identify multipliers and levers to help accelerate and economize the proliferation of your value proposition.

-Multipliers help you drive revenue, reach and coverage, which is vitally important when you consider amortizing and then profiting beyond the cost of customer acquisition.
-Take a close look at the P&L of a traditional software company and you’ll notice something potentially surprising: On average, sales and marketing expenses are 2X research and development in a steady state model.
+Multipliers help you drive revenue, reach, and coverage, which are vitally important when you consider amortizing and profiting beyond the cost of customer acquisition.
+Take a close look at the P&L of a traditional software company, and you’ll notice something potentially surprising: On average, sales and marketing expenses are two times research and development in a steady state model.

-As one basis for making products more digestible and achieving tiered pricing, I use a technique that I call “Russian doll packaging.”
-Here, your base product is free or nearly so to encourage viral adoption.
-As you build a community around the free version, you can convert to paid usage by upselling and cross selling paid “editions” layered on top of the free version.
+As one basis for making products more digestible and for achieving tiered pricing, Startup Secrets presents a technique we call “Russian Doll Packaging.”
+Here, your base product is free or nearly free in order to encourage viral adoption.
+As you build a community around the free version, you can convert to paid usage by upselling and cross-selling paid “editions” layered on top of the free version.

 Aligning with well-established technology stacks can also become a multiplier when you’re filling a conspicuous gap in a high value and acknowledged way.
 It not only can complete a “whole product,” but done correctly, this sort of strategic alignment can create dramatic pull in the market, putting you in a position for multiplied growth.

-Crowdsourcing is another great example.
-For example, uTest is a company that has leveraged crowds effectively by mobilizing a global community to execute a mobile application test matrix of such combinatorial complexity that it would have been economically infeasible otherwise.
+Crowd sourcing is another great example. uTest is a company that has leveraged crowds effectively by mobilizing a global community to execute a mobile application test matrix of such combinatorial complexity that it would have been economically infeasible otherwise.

 Of course, the real magic is getting multipliers and levers to work together, where multipliers like freemium models also provide leveraged selling value through a community of free users who see value in conversion to paid usage tiers.
 Your community becomes your pipeline.

-By thinking through the three aspects of business model creation—identifying your C.O.R.E. value, finding multipliers for growth and levers for cost economies—you’ll have much better odds of building a company that returns value disproportionally to all of its stakeholders.
+By thinking through the three aspects of business model creation – identifying your CORE value, finding multipliers for growth, and building levers for cost economies – you’ll have much better odds of building a company that returns value disproportionately to all of its stakeholders.